Waterfowl Hunting Regulations

 If you were born after Dec.
 31, 1965, you must provide proof that you’ve passed a hunter education course approved by the Division before you can apply for or obtain a hunting license or a swan permit.

 The only exception to this law is for individuals who are participating in the Division’s Trial Hunting Program.
-You can find details below or by visiting wildlife.utah.gov/trial.
+You can find details about the program by visiting wildlife.utah.gov/trial.

 Proof of hunter education